filimo/AudioFetchGPT/README.md

 5. Search Functionality: Enables users to search within the ChatGPT interface.
 6. Background Audio: Supports background audio playback and control through the iOS audio session.

-## Main Components

-### WebView

-- `WebView.swift`: UIViewRepresentable struct that wraps a WKWebView for displaying ChatGPT.
-- `WebViewModel.swift`: Manages the WebView's configuration and JavaScript interactions.
-- `ScriptMessageHandler.swift`: Handles messages from JavaScript for audio download.

-### Audio Management

-- `AudioManager.swift`: Central manager for audio playback and control.
-- `AudioPlayerManager.swift`: Manages the AVAudioPlayer for actual audio playback.
-- `AudioProgressManager.swift`: Tracks and stores progress for each audio file.
-- `AudioTimerManager.swift`: Manages timers for updating audio progress.

-### Models

-- `DownloadedAudio.swift`: Represents a downloaded audio file.
-- `DownloadedAudios.swift`: Manages the collection of downloaded audio files.

-### Views

-- `ContentView.swift`: Main view of the application.
-- `DownloadListView.swift`: Displays the list of downloaded audio files.
-- `AudioRowView.swift`: Individual row view for each audio file in the list.
-- `AudioDetailsView.swift`: Detailed view for a single audio file.

 ## Key Functionalities

 1. **Audio Download**: The app injects a JavaScript script into the WebView to intercept audio synthesis requests.
 When an audio file is generated, it's captured and downloaded to the device.